Royhan2123/Capstone-CH2-PS566/README.md

 - **Prerequisites:**
   - Android
   - Internet Connection
-  - GPS/Location

 - **Installation:**
   - Download the .apk file
-  - Install the app and happy using
+  - install and let look for poisonous plants.

-## Features of iFiCam APP
+## Features of Will Nest APP

-- Detect fish species predictions using camera
+- detection of a poisonous plant using camera
+- insert a picture of a poisonous plant from the gallery
-- Provides detailed information on the types of fish predicted (description and nutrition)
+- Provides all detailed information on types of poisonous plants including treatment methods and the effects of these plants
-- Give some reccomenders about recipes of fish food
-- All user can upload story about fish for sale in the market
-- Track the story position with google maps

 ## Repository Branches